-Course Prerequisite: Database Management System.

-- 1. To impart knowledge related to query processing and query optimizer phases of a database management system - 2.
-To introduce concepts of advanced access control techniques like role based and discretionary methods - 3.
-To impart knowledge related to indexing in database management system - 4.
-To introduce advanced database models like parallel and distributed databases - 5.
-To impart an overview of emerging data models like temporal, mobile and spatial databases. - 6.
-To introduce concepts of Big data

-- 1. Measure query costs and design alternate efficient paths for query execution. - 2.
-Apply sophisticated access protocols to control access to the database. - 3.
-Implement alternate models like Parallel and Distributed databases and Design applications using advanced models like mobile, spatial databases - 4.
-Apply indexing techniques on large data in database - 5.
-Apply Big data concepts in real world applications
+Cours Course Prerequisite: Database Management System.
+Cours se Objectives: 1 To impart knowledge related to query processing and query optimizer phases of a database management system.
+2 To introduce concepts of advanced access control techniques like role based and discretionary methods.
+3 To impart knowledge related to indexing in database management system.
+4 To introduce advanced database models like parallel and distributed databases.
+5 To impart an overview of emerging data models like temporal, mobile and spatial databases.
+6 To introduce concepts of Big data.
+Cours se Outcomes: After successful completion of the course students will be able to: 1 Measure query costs and design alternate efficient paths for query execution.
+2 Apply sophisticated access protocols to control access to the database.
+3 Implement alternate models like Parallel and Distributed databases and Design applications using advanced models like mobile, spatial databases.
+4 Apply indexing techniques on large data in database.
+5 Apply Big data concepts in real world applications .